ralake/FAAST/README.md

 -------
 Responsibilities  | Collaborators
 ------------- | -------------
-have passengers | passenger
-have trains | train
-vary its capacity for trains and passengers |
+receive and release passengers | passenger receive and release trains | train vary its capacity for trains and passengers |